NOBEL LAUREATES DEMAND LUKASHENKO END REPRESSION, RELEASE POLITICAL PRISONERS

 Despite the recent releases, Viasna reports that approximately 1,400 individuals remain incarcerated for their political activities.
 Lukashenko, a self-proclaimed leader, lost the 2020 election but seized power through unprecedented violence and repression.
 A close ally of Russian President Vladimir Putin, he has ruled Belarus for thirty years.

-Notably, Aliaksandr Danilevich, an attorney-at-law specialising in sports and friend of the AFF pictured here, is currently a political prisoner in Belarus.
+Notably, Aliaksandr Danilevich, an attorney-at-law specializing in sports and a friend of the AFF, is currently a political prisoner in Belarus.

 Furthermore, several members of the advisory board have also faced prosecution on political grounds by the Lukashenko regime.